Change Point Estimation in a Dynamic Stochastic Block Model: Comparison of the ``Every time point clustering algorithm" vs the 2-step algorithm

 \subsection{Numerical Illustration}

-Next, we discuss the performance of the two change point estimates $\hat{\tau}_n$ and $\tilde{\tilde{\tau}}_n$ based on synthetic data generated according to the following mechanism, focusing on the impact of the parameters $m$, $n$ and small community connection probabilities on their performance.
+Next, we discuss the performance of the three change-point estimates $\tilde{\tau}_{m,n}$, $\hat{\tau}_{m,n}$ and $\tilde{\tilde{\tau}}_{m,n}$ based on synthetic data generated according to the following mechanism, focusing on the impact of the parameters $m$, $n$ and small community connection probabilities on their performance.